Correlating Cross-Iteration Noise for DP-SGD using Model Curvature: Related Work

-\subsection{Related Work}
+\section{Related Work}

-\paragraph{Using Correlated Noise (DP-MF)} Cross-iteration correlated noise was first explored in DP-FTRL~\citep{dpftrl}, which used tree aggregation.
-Later works (DP-MF) generated correlated noise through solving a matrix factorization problem~\citep {mf-dp-ftrl}. \citet{multiepoch-mf} extended it to multi-epoch training.
-Concurrently, \citet{dpmf+} used theoretical convergence analysis to propose rescaling different parts of their objective function.
-State-of-the-art accuracy in this line of work was achieved by \ftrl~\citep{bandmf}, which showed how to perform privacy amplification with correlated noise.
-Other improvements include: extending DP-MF to adaptive optimizers~\citep{dpmf-adaptive}, optimizing matrix factorization error~\citep{inv-band}, and leveraging special matrix structures to improve efficiency~\citep{blt1, blt22, mf-book}.
-To the best of our knowledge, we are the first to improve the quality of cross-iteration noise correlation using the model curvature information.
+\paragraph{Correlated Noise and DP-MF.} Correlated noise in DP training was first introduced by~\citet{dpftrl} using tree aggregation; later work (DP-MF family) used matrix factorization instead~\citep{mf-dp-ftrl}. \citet{multiepoch-mf} extended it to multi-epoch training, and \ftrl~\citep{bandmf} enabled privacy amplification.
+Other improvements include: extending DP-MF to adaptive optimizers~\citep{dpmf-adaptive}, optimizing matrix factorization error~\citep{inv-band}, and leveraging special matrix structures for efficiency~\citep{blt1, blt22, mf-book}.
+A concurrent work~\citep{dpmf+} used theoretical convergence analysis to propose rescaling different parts of their objective function.
+To the best of our knowledge, we are the first to improve the correlated noise using the approximated model curvature (Hessian upper bound).

-\paragraph{Using Public Data} Pretraining a model on public data and then finetuning on private data using DP can achieve comparable utility as the non-private setting, across some ML tasks~\citep{YuNBGIKKLMWYZ22, LiTLH22,unlocking, pretrain1, pretrain2}.
-However, that comparable utility requires significant cost and a large-scale public dataset.
-For practitioners with a small amount of in-distribution public data can improve \dpsgd accuracy by using public data to pre-condition the private gradients by projecting those sensitive gradients onto a subspace estimated from the public data~\citep{bypass,donot}.
-These techniques are orthogonal to, and can be used in conjunction with, our approach (which, by itself, does not need public data to be \emph{labeled}).
+\paragraph{Using Public Data.} Pretraining with public data and finetuning with DP can improve utility in DP training ~\citep{YuNBGIKKLMWYZ22, LiTLH22,unlocking, pretrain1, pretrain2}.
+However, achieving a reasonable accuracy requires significant cost and a large public dataset.
+Public data can also be used to pre-condition the noisy \dpsgd gradients \cite{bypass,donot}.
+These techniques are orthogonal to, and can be used in conjunction with, our approach.
+Also, \techname does not require \emph{labeled} public data, unlike these approaches.

-\paragraph{Faster Convergence} \dpsgd can be seen as a composition of individual DP mechanisms applied to each weight update, with the total privacy cost growing sublinearly of the total number of training iterations.
-Therefore, faster convergence for \dpsgd results in lower privacy costs or, equivalently, lower noise scale under the same privacy budget.
+\paragraph{Faster Convergence.} \dpsgd can be seen as a composition of individual DP mechanisms applied to each weight update, with the total privacy cost growing sublinearly of the total number of training iterations.
+Therefore, faster convergence results in lower privacy costs or, equivalently, lower noise scale under the same privacy budget.
 This line of work includes: using information from noisy history~\citep{dp2}, integrating second-order information~\citep{second-order-dp}, adaptively determining privacy parameters~\citep{adapt-budget, adapt-clip}.
 Again, these improvements are orthogonal to our work.